Smile-SA/gdpr-dump/README.md

 ## FAQ

-**What if I don't meet the requirements?**

-SQL: this tool is only compatible with MySQL.

-If you use another DBMS  (e.g. PostgreSQL), you'll need to use another tool, or setup a script that clones a database, then anonymize and dumps the cloned database.

-PHP: this tool is only compatible with PHP >= 7.0.

-If you use a PHP version < 7.0, you need to upgrade to a [supported version of PHP](http://php.net/supported-versions.php) as soon as possible.
-Each release branch of PHP is supported for 3 years (2 years of full support, then 1 year of security support).

 **Why don't you use Doctrine to generate the dump?**

 The goal of Doctrine is to support a wide array of DBMS.